uzair110828/Wallpapers/README.md

 # About
 “Wallpapers” is an android application to download the wallpapers and videos.
 Users who have an android phone & active internet connection can download the wallpaper and videos through this application.
+In this application pexels api is used to fetch the videos and wallpapers.

 # Features
 - Download Wallpaper